Bill Cosby's Day Of Reckoning Comes In Sex Assault Case

 “To say that he’s too old to do that – to say that he should get a pass, because it’s taken this long to catch up to what he’s done?”
 Steele said, his voice rising.
 “What they’re asking for is a ‘get out of jail free’ card.”

 Cosby, he said, has shown repeatedly that he feels no remorse over his actions.
-And he said the sentence should send a message to others.
+And he said the sentence should send a message.

 “Despite bullying tactics, despite PR teams and other folks trying to change the optics, as one lawyer for the defense put it, the bottom line is that nobody’s above the law.
 Nobody,” the district attorney said.